Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 4. Great for Large Bald Areas

 FUE is better suited for patients with extensive hair loss needing coverage over large areas, as it allows efficient placement of a high number of grafts in a single session.
-Patients with Norwood scale 5–6 hair loss often select FUE to cover the crown and hairline in one procedure.
+Patients with Norwood scale 5–6 hair loss select FUE to cover the crown and hairline in one procedure.

 5. Proven Long-Term Success